HomepageHomeSecurity SystemsThe Best Home Security Systems in New Jersey

 Vivint

 Vivint offers a robust lineup of automated home security and the most flexible automation options out of our four favorite companies.
-Perfect if you want to bring home next-level automation and intuitive controls but in just the combinations you choose.
+It’s professionally installed and well-suited if you want whole-home integration (locks, lights, thermostat, garage) with streamlined controls.

 One comment we heard over and over from our testers was that they loved Vivint’s mobile app.
-Like the ADT app, it lets you do things like lock and unlock doors, view smart cameras remotely, change the temperature in a specific room, or even arm and disarm your entire system.
+Like the ADT app, it lets you do things like lock and unlock doors, view smart cameras remotely, change the temperature in a specific room, or even arm and disarm your entire system — and it maintains a high average rating in the App Store.

 With all of those options, we expected it to be one of the more confusing systems to navigate.
 But our tester reported the opposite, saying the app was so intuitive that they found themselves using it even when they were inside the house, ignoring the sleek command center.
-And they’re not alone: Vivint has a 4.6 out of 5-star rating in the App Store, compared with 4.8 and 4.6 stars from ADT and Frontpoint, respectively.
+Vivint’s design and app experience continue to be strong differentiators among pro-installed systems.

 Frontpoint – Best for Customer Support